Day in and day out in my business, I work in photography PR and marketing.

 So, in truth, the photography industry found me, really.
 But I’m so glad it did!

-It’s now almost eight years since I set up my business and, in that time, I’ve had the honour of working with baby and family portrait photographers, wedding photographers, boudoir photographers, pet and equine photographers, wildlife photographers and those who train and mentor other photographers.
+It’s now nine years since I set up my business and, in that time, I’ve had the honour of working with baby and family portrait photographers, wedding photographers, boudoir photographers, pet and equine photographers, wildlife photographers and those who train and mentor other photographers.

 Securing local, regional, national and international press coverage, and creating content that boosts my clients’ rankings in search engine results and attracts clients, is the work I love to do!